 1. You don’t need sickness/Illness.
 If you take care of your health, your health takes care of you.
 Be careful how you treat your body/temple.
 How you treat your body/temple shows up as you get older.
-Give your body the good stuff and it will be good to you.
+Give your body the good stuff, and it will be good for you.

 2. You don’t need excessive weight.
 Not everyone who neglects health gains weight.
 But then there are some who do gain weight and can’t seem to drop the pounds.
-Excessive pounds on the body, takes a toll on the body.
-In this case, take a good look at your nutrition, activity and well-being.
-They all play a role in maintaining a healthy body weight.
+Excessive pounds on the body takes a toll on the body.
+In this case, take a good look at your nutrition, activity, and well-being.
+They all play a role in maintaining healthy body weight.

 3. You don’t need the medical bills.
 Health care is very expensive, and even more expensive when you have an illness.
 Some people can’t get the care they need for illnesses because they either don’t have health insurance or they just can’t pay for the medications or treatments needed.
 Invest in your health now, so you don’t pay later.